oliwilliams1/Snout-Apps-Website/README.md

 Then you need an unique API key to ensure only you can accssess your data.
 To do this, go to your GitHub profile > Settings > Developer settings > Personal access tokens > Fine-grained tokens > Generate new token.

 On this page you should fill in the form as usual, but under Permissions > Account permissions > Gists, choose Access: Read & write.
 Generate your token and place it into GitHub token in this app.
 When your done press the update button and this program will be ready-to-go!

+# Features to add
+### TODO app:
+- Visual indicator for done tasks
+- Indicator for if local data has been synced or not
+- Sync button
+- Task due date
+- Additional data for tasks (bring up modal to put text it)